de-sadik/NewsAggregator/README.md

 4        METHODOLOGY

-          there are four modules use for news aggregator as follows:
+ There are four modules use for news aggregator as follows:
  1.Home- where user will get all latest news scraped from various news portal sites. their user will get links, titles and images related to that news.
 2.Refresh- refresh is a feature where users will replace news with the latest news scrap by news aggregator.
 3.search-here user can search for different news what he wants to search from news aggregator.
 4.categories-where all news are categorised into different genres as the news containing that related news.